 While judges and court staff are generally friendly and can offer you some information about what documents to file, it is against the law for them to give you legal advice and they cannot tell you how to prepare your documents.
 They will advise you to seek out a lawyer that handles divorce cases.

 In most counties in Alabama, judges require a hearing if no one has an attorney helping them with their case.
 This will involve court costs and, unless you get all your paperwork correct the first time, the judge may tell you to fix your mistakes then come back – adding additional court costs for each hearing.
 Making mistakes in your paperwork filings can lead to serious delays in obtaining your divorce decree.
 Mishandling something as serious as a divorce could cost you more in the long run than hiring a lawyer from the start.
 That is why it can often be cheaper to retain a local divorce lawyer to represent you.
 For these reasons, it is best to use an actual Alabama attorney and not go with some online document preparation company.

-Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge $290 in attorney fees for an uncontested divorce with no minor children of the marriage and $390 with minor children.
+Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge flat fees for uncontested divorces in Alabama.
 There is also a filing fee that is charged for filing an uncontested divorce and it is set by each particular county.
-These amounts vary from county to county, ranging from about $207 in Jefferson County to a little over $330 in Madison County.

 Attorney Steven A. Harris regularly blogs in the areas of family law, bankruptcy, probate, and real estate closings on this website.
 Mr. Harris tries to provide informative information to the public in easily digestible formats.
 Hopefully you enjoyed this article and feel free to supply feedback.
 We appreciate our readers & love to hear from you!